-- 1. Where all remotely located hot water uses meet the requirements for measure W05, separate water heaters serving commercial kitchens or showers in locker rooms shall be permitted to have a local recirculating system or heat trace piping.
-Piping at locations where a vertical support of the piping is installed... - 2.
-Where piping passes through a framing member and insulation requires increasing the size of the framing member. - 1.3 The water volume in the piping from the water heater to the termination of any individual fixture shall be limited as follows: - 1.3.1 Non-residential public lavatory faucets that are available for use by members of the general public : not more than 2 oz (60 mL) - 1.3.2 Commercial kitchens or showers in locker rooms with recirculating systems or heat trace piping: not more than 24 oz (0.75 L) from the recirculating system or heat trace piping. - 1.3.3 All other plumbing fixtures or appliances: not more than 16 oz (0.95 0.5 L) - 3.2.
-W06 Thermostatic balancing valves.
-Credits are available where service water heating is provided centrally and distributed throughout the building with a recirculating system.
-Each recirculating system branch return connection to the main SHW supply piping shall have an automatic thermostatic balancing valve set to a minimal return water flow when the branch return temperature is greater than 115°F (46°C)120°F(49°C). - 4.3.
+- 3. W06 Thermostatic balancing valves.
+Credits are available where service water heating is provided centrally and distributed throughout the building.
+Each recirculating system branch return connection to the main SHW supply piping shall have an automatic thermostatic balancing valve set to a minimal return water flow when the branch return temperature is greater than 115°F (46°C). - 4.
 W07 Heat trace system.
 Credits are available for projects with gross floor area greater than 10,000 square feet (930 m2) and a central water-heating system.
 The energy credits achieved shall be from Tables C406.1.2(1) through C406.1.2(9).
 This system shall include self-regulating electric heat cables, connection kits, and electronic controls.
 The cable shall be installed directly on the hot water supply pipes underneath the insulation to replace standby losses.